Tag Archives: Judd Apatow

 I smiled at Apatow’s stories in the beginning, eventually a few funnier stories and observations were shared.
 The most memorable for me being the story about pitching at the baseball game.
 When the whole thing was over, I found myself especially happy for Apatow because he got to fulfil his childhood dream.

-I’m quite sure that Apatow will always be one of my favourite comedy film makers.
-Where standup is concerned, the place he occupies in my heart is one of the funny ‘friend’ I don’t get to catch up with very often.
+I’m quite sure that Apatow will always be one of my favourite comedy filmmakers.
+Where standup is concerned, however, the place he occupies in my heart is akin to a funny ‘friend’ I don’t get to catch up with very often.

 Watch it if you’re so curious.